Buffl

 Types of interest rates

-• what types are there
+• what types of interest rates are there ?

 Treasury rate